Key takeaways

 Why is Lomotil banned?

 Lomotil is not a banned drug.
-However, it is a Schedule V controlled substance as classified by the DEA.
+However, it is a Schedule V controlled substance as classified by the Drug Enforcement Administration.
 This means that there is a potential for misuse and abuse when using this drug.
-By itself, diphenoxylate, the main active ingredient of Lomotil, is a Schedule II substance with a high potential for abuse.
+By itself, diphenoxylate, the main active ingredient of Lomotil, is a Schedule II substance with a higher potential for abuse.

 Lomotil is not recommended to be used for more than 10 days for acute diarrhea.
-In some cases, Lomotil can be used for long-term use, especially for chronic diarrhea.
-Long-term use of Lomotil should be monitored by a doctor.
+In some cases, Lomotil can be used for long-term use, especially for patients with chronic diarrhea.
+Long-term use of Lomotil should be monitored by a healthcare provider.

 What happens if Imodium doesn’t stop diarrhea?

 Imodium should relieve symptoms of mild diarrhea within 48 hours.
-If you experience any of the following, you should call your doctor immediately:
+If your diarrhea isn’t improving after two days, stop taking Imodium and contact a healthcare provider.
+If you experience any of the following, you should call your healthcare provider immediately:

 - Blood in the stool